Realistic Defocus Blur for Multiplane Computer-Generated Holography: Targeting Scheme and Loss Function for Multiplane Computer-Generated Holography

 We aim to calculate phase-only holograms that simultaneously reconstruct high-quality images at multiple planes at various depth levels.
 Here high-quality refers to the generation of multiplane images free from edge fringes with accurate defocus blur.

 When a homogeneous, collimated, coherent light source (e.g., a laser) illuminates a phase-only hologram, light diffracts from that phase-only hologram.
 Diffracted light interferes and forms the intended images at the target planes in front of the hologram.
 To successfully achieve our goals, we must fulfil two primary objectives.
 Firstly, we have to identify the target images for each plane at different depth levels.
-Secondly, we must identify a loss function to evaluate our reconstructions at each plane in depth.
+Secondly, we must identify a loss function to evaluate our reconstructions at each plane in depth. \Fig~\ref{fig:method_overview} provides an overview of our targeting scheme and our loss function.